wp-plugins/cleantalk-spam-protect/readme.txt

  * 24/7 technical support
  * Clear statistics
  * No captcha, puzzles, etc.
- * Free mobile app to control anti spam function at your website.
+ * Free mobile app to control anti-spam function at your website.

 = How to protect sites from spam bots without CAPTCHA? = The most popular method is CAPTCHA -- the annoying picture with curved and sloping symbols, which are offered to the visitor to fill in.
 It is supposed that spam bots won't discern these CAPTCHA, but a visitor will.
 CAPTCHA provokes great irritation, but if one wants to speak out, he has to fill in these symbols time after time, making mistakes and starting once again.